 I get my news like everyone else these days: online, usually on my smartphone.
-But I did something different this week: on impulse at the Hive office, I picked up an actual paper copy of Business in Vancouver (or as the cool kids call it, BiV).
+But I did something different once: on impulse at the Hive office, I picked up an actual paper copy of Business in Vancouver (or as the cool kids call it, BiV).

 As a local tech PR guy, I’m often looking at BiV’s articles online (particularly stuff by the intrepid Tyler Orton, who seems, some days, to be carrying the whole news cycle on his well-dressed shoulders).
 As I turned the pages, I was particularly chuffed to see a colleague, Artificial Intelligence Network of BC Executive Director Steve Lowry, featured in not just one, but two articles in the same paper.
 (Way to make me jealous, Steve.)

 Let me tell you, it felt strange to be reading from actual newsprint, feeling the crisp paper between my fingers.
 Beyond the tactile experience, there was the remembrance of something important: newspapers don’t just pump out a news stream.
 They juxtapose the news of the day in a particular way.
 They use sections and categories to make sense of this particular moment in time.

 It’s not just News with a capital ‘N’.
 For BiV, you’ve got tech (my favourite, of course).
 Real estate.
 Finance.
 Analysis, Insights, Courts… and then, special sponsored sections like the Greater Vancouver Board of Trade’s Sounding Board, which includes sub-sections covering a wide swathe: environment, resources, leadership, community, education, etc.)

 All this might sound obvious.
 But taking the time to consider how BiV organizes the news, brought to mind some useful public relations strategies.

 Knowing how a newspaper is organized builds public relations strategies